 The club was founded in February 1984 by a group of local enthusiasts with a common interest in electronic organs and music in general.
 A meeting has been held nearly every month since that time.
 In early years, meetings were held at the Masonic Hall, Sheerness.
 In January 1987 the club moved to the Borough Hall in Queenborough but changes in circumstances in December 2010 brought about the move to the current venue - that of the Sheerness East Working Mens Club at Minster.
 Since that first concert meeting back in 1984 a great number of artistes, from all over the country, have made the journey to Sheppey and performed in concert at the club's meetings, playing music in many contrasting styles, on many different makes and models of organs, hopefully to satisfy all tastes.
-This year, 2005, is the club's 21st Anniversary Year.

 The very high standard of entertainment that has been offered over the years at a reasonable cost to both members and guests has seen both attendance at the concerts and the club membership remain at a very high number.
 Members and guests travel to the island from many areas throughout the county, on some occasions even from other parts of the country, to attend the concert evenings.